 All season tires can handle some winter driving but are more effective for the other 3 seasons: spring, summer & fall.
 Many vehicles leave the factory fitted with all seasons so they provide a quiet ride, decent tread life and year round performance.

 In order to provide this year round performance, all season tires are made without some main winter or summer capabilities.
 The capabilities include things like extreme grip, sharp handling or driving on ice.
 They are a great overall tire, but depending on your driving habits and location, summer and/or winter tires may needed.
 Not sure if all season tires are right for you?
 Call one of our tire shops today to get more information.

 TIRECRAFT offers a wide range of tires from manufacturers like: Firestone, Hankook, Bridgestone, General Tire, Toyo Tires, Michelin, GT Radial, Yokohama and Goodyear.

 There are currently two classes of all season tires to meet today’s driver’s needs.
 These include:

-Both passenger and touring tires come in a variety of sizes and speed ratings in order to fit the wide range of makes and models of vehicles that are available today.
-There are premium and budget friendly options to choose from, with many differences between each option.
+Both passenger and touring tires come in a variety of sizes and speed ratings so they will fit a number of vehicle makes and models in today’s market.
+They are premium and budget friendly options to choose from, and have many differences between the 2 options.

 Statistics show that 49% of Canadians try to use all-season tires though Canadian winters.
-Unfortunately, a tire designed for use in warmer weather will not perform as safely in a cold climate and vice versa.
+Unfortunately, a tire designed for use in warmer weather will not perform as safely in a cold climate.
+The same applies to a tire designed for cold performing poorly in a warm climate.
 For example, when the temperature dips below 7°C degrees, the compound used in an all season tire gets stiffer which results in longer braking distances.